Phoracantha semipunctata: Distribution & habitat

 Phoracantha semipunctata was first deemed as an insect pest problem in 1906 in South Africa.
 They have now spread across all regions around the world, and typically affect areas characterised by arid heat and areas with an abundance of Eucalyptus plants.
 The main cause of invasion is not completely known; however, the process of dunnage may be one of the key factors responsible for the degree of invasiveness of the species.
 The transportation of beetle populated firewood, is also another rationale which may explain its invasiveness.
 P. semipunctata is not considered as a major pest and a factor of much economic importance in its native country of Australia.
 Significant damage imposed by this eucalyptus borer is not common in Australia, as the majority of attacks are limited to trees subject to droughts.
-However, these insects have been found to impose damage amongst juvenile jarrah trees within the Southwestern region of Australia, primarily in bauxite mines which have been recently replanted.
+However, these insects have been found to impose damage amongst juvenile jarrah (Eucalyptus marginata) trees within the Southwestern region of Australia, primarily in bauxite mines which have been recently replanted.
 In their non-native ecosystems, they are considered as a major pest problem imposing a great amount of damage upon natural biodiversity, typically on trees that are placed under stress.
 This is primarily due to their inability to sufficiently accommodate to the new environmental conditions.
-Regions within the Northern hemisphere including Palestine, the United States, and Morocco are examples in which these beetles have been proven to be a major pest problem.
-Within the Southern hemisphere, they may also pose as a pest problem; however, in these regions, they are not regarded as a pest that is always causing critical damage upon flora.
+Regions within the Northern Hemisphere including Palestine, the United States, and Morocco are examples in which these beetles have been proven to be a major pest problem.
+Within the Southern Hemisphere, they may also pose as a pest problem; however, in these regions, they are not regarded as a pest that is always causing critical damage upon flora.
 A greater abundance of P. semipunctata appear in non-native ecosystems, when populating host trees with a large diameter.